Sportivo y Biblioteca Atenas de Río Cuarto

-Sportivo y Biblioteca Atenas is a football club from Río Cuarto, Córdoba, Argentina.
+Sportivo y Biblioteca Atenas is a professional football club from Río Cuarto, Córdoba, Argentina.
 They were founded in 1916.
-As of the 2024 season they play in the Torneo Federal A (3th level).
+As of the 2024 season they play in the Torneo Federal A (3rd level).

 In 2009/10 they reached the second phase of the Argentino B.

+Daniel César Tosco, 33rd President of Club Sportivo y Biblioteca Atenas; distinguished term of office (2007–2014).